stackbit-projects/neat-birch-f3ca5/about.md

 layout: page
 ---

 The name’s **Niranjan Ganesan**.
-I am a tireless seeker of knowledge, occassional purveyor of wisdom and also, coincidentally, a Cyber Security designer.
+I am a tireless seeker of knowledge, occassional purveyor of wisdom and also, coincidentally, a Cyber Security.